UAE Ambassador Launches Sheikh Zayed Website In Korean Language - UrduPoint

 UAE Ambassador Launches Sheikh Zayed Website In Korean Language

-(UrduPoint / Pakistan Point News / WAM - 01st May, 2021) SEOUL, 1st May 2021 (WAM) - Abdullah Saif Al Nuaimi, UAE Ambassador to South Korea, launched Korean version the website, www.zayed-kr.ae, which is dedicated to commemorating the life, legacy and values of the Founder of the UAE, the late Sheikh Zayed bin Sultan Al Nahyan.
+SEOUL, (UrduPoint / Pakistan Point News / WAM - 02nd May, 2021) Abdullah Saif Al Nuaimi, UAE Ambassador to South Korea, has launched the Korean version of the website www.zayed-kr.ae, which is dedicated to commemorating the life, legacy and values of the Founder of the UAE, the late Sheikh Zayed bin Sultan Al Nahyan.

-The Korean version of Sheikh Zayed website is aimed at acquainting the Korean people with the legacy and achievements of the late Sheikh Zayed bin Sultan Al Nahyan, to foster the UAE's cultural diplomacy and to strengthen ties between the peoples of the UAE and South Korea.
+The Korean version of the Sheikh Zayed website is aimed at acquainting the Korean people with the legacy and achievements of the late Sheikh Zayed bin Sultan Al Nahyan to foster the UAE's cultural diplomacy and strengthen ties between the peoples of the UAE and South Korea.

 The website highlights the life of the late Sheikh Zayed and his role in establishing the UAE, along with his brothers, the Rulers of the Emirates, in 1971.
 It also sheds light on his vision for development in various areas, including economy, politics, culture, health, education and women's empowerment.